azerion/bluestack-sdk-ios/upgrading.md

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Upgrading to 3.1.6

+  - Use new [BlueStack-SDK] + *Adapter.a
+  - Use new FacebookAudience 6.2.0 version [FBAudienceNetwork.framework]
+  - Use new DFP 7.69.0 version [GoogleMobileAds.framework]

 ## Upgrading to 3.1.5